Plant power: the impressive health benefits of a vegan diet

 Ein Teller mit Vogerlsalat, Gurke, Broccoli, Rotkraut und Avocado garniert mit einer Scheibe Zitrone.
 Links am Teller liegen ein Löffel und eine Gabel.

-Vegan and weight: a combination for success
+Veganism and weight: a winning combination

-Many people opt for a vegan diet to regulate their weight.
-A plant-based diet is rich in fiber-rich foods such as fruits, vegetables, whole grains and legumes, which provide a long-lasting feeling of satiety.
-At the same time, they are low in calories, which can also help you lose weight.
-A study by the Physicians Committee for Responsible Medicine (PCRM) found that people can lose weight more effectively on a vegan diet without reducing calories.
-Although the vegan subjects in the study did not reduce their calorie intake, they lost significantly more weight compared to the non-vegan control group.
-[1] So, what are you waiting for?
-Give it a try and reach your ideal weight naturally!
+Many people turn to a vegan diet to help regulate their weight.
+Plant-based foods are rich in fibre – think fruits, vegetables, whole grains and legumes – which help keep you full for longer.
+At the same time, they’re naturally low in calories, which can support weight loss.
+A study by the Physicians Committee for Responsible Medicine (PCRM) found that people lost weight more effectively on a vegan diet – and without reducing their calorie intake.
+Although the vegan participants didn’t consciously eat less, they still lost significantly more weight than those in the non-vegan control group.
+[1] So what are you waiting for?
+Try it out and reach your ideal weight naturally!

 Zwei Teller Spaghetti Carbonara mit Basilikum, Olivenöl und veganem Parmesan als Topping.